MicrosoftDocs/cpp-docs/docs/cpp/equality-operators-equal-equal-and-exclpt-equal.md

 ## Remarks

-The binary equality operators compare their operands for strict equality or inequality.
-If you are looking for information about overloading these operators instead, see [Operator overloading](../cpp/overloading.md).
+The equality operators compare their operands for strict equality or inequality.
+If you are looking for information about overloading these operators, see [Operator overloading](../cpp/overloading.md).

 The equal-to operator (**`==`**) returns **`true`** if both operands have the same value; otherwise **`false`**.\
 The not-equal-to operator (**`!=`**) returns **`true`** if the operands don't have the same value; otherwise **`false`**.\
-The alternative spelling `not_eq` returns **`true`** if the operands don't have the same value; otherwise **`false`**.

 In C and C++, **`not_eq`** can be used as alternative to **`!=`**.
 For more information, see [`not-eq`](../c-runtime-library/reference/not-eq.md).